fluttercommunity/flutter_wear_plugin/README.md

 # Flutter Wear Plugin

-A collection of widgets for developing Wear OS (Android Wear) apps in Flutter.
+A plugin that offers Flutter support for Wear OS by Google (Android Wear).

+_Adding this plugin will set your `minSdkVersion` to `23`._

 # Widgets

 There currently three widgets provided by the plugin:

 * WatchShape: determines whether the watch is square or round.
-* InheritedShape: an InheritedWidget that can be used to pass the shape of the watch down the widget tree.
 * AmbientMode: builder that provides what mode the watch is in.
 The widget will rebuild whenever the watch changes mode.

 ## Example